Marsh Exterior CleaningMarsh Exterior Cleaning

 This combination of extreme heat and minimal pressure is what makes DOFF uniquely suitable for surfaces that would be damaged by conventional methods.
 The heat breaks molecular bonds in biological growth, paint films, and atmospheric deposits, allowing them to be flushed away without any mechanical force acting on the substrate.

 Limestone and Portland stone respond exceptionally well to DOFF treatment.
 These calcium-based stones are particularly vulnerable to acid rain and chemical cleaning, making DOFF the only safe mechanical option for thorough cleaning.
-The system is regularly used on civic buildings, churches, monuments, and sculpture.

 For brick facades, DOFF removes paint layers, limewash, bituminous coatings, and mortar smears without disturbing the fired surface of the brick or the integrity of the pointing.
-Multi-layer paint removal may require several passes at elevated temperatures to fully strip back to bare brick.

 Terracotta and faience — glazed architectural ceramics common on Victorian and Edwardian commercial buildings — require extremely careful treatment.
 DOFF's low-pressure delivery avoids chipping or crazing glazed surfaces while effectively removing surface contamination.